ecshreve/toolbox/README.md

 ### Coder Templates

 The `coder/templates/devbox` directory contains a template for setting up a Coder workspace with the `toolbox` configuration.
-I'm currently running workspaces on a DigitalOcean droplet.
+I'm currently running workspaces locally and occasionally on a DigitalOcean droplet.

 ### Secrets Helper Script